Zayn-Rekhi/CS180GroupProject/README.md

 ## Compile and Run Methods

 1. All of our `.java` files are in the `src` folder which contains test cases, interfaces, classes, and more.
-2. To test Network I/O, run the main method in Main.java, then run the main method in Client.java
+2. To test Network I/O, run the main method in `Main.java`, then run the main method in `Client.java`

     In terminal run these commands: cd src, javac Main.java, java Main